What is 52-week high/low: Definition, Meaning with Examples

 What is 52-week high in the stock market?

-A 52-week high is the highest price at which a stock has traded during the last year.
+A 52-week high meaning can be defined as the highest price at which a stock has traded during the last year.
 It serves as a key indicator for traders and investors, marking a peak in the stock’s performance.

 When a stock reaches its 52-week high, it often draws increased attention and analysis.
 This price point can state a strong upward trend in the stock’s value and can influence investor sentiment.